cezarfloroiu/twerk-lidar-robot/README.md

 * $3.25 - ESP-01

 ### Disclaimer - do not reproduce this project
 While I have provided everything you need to make this robot, it is not intended to be rebuilt.
-This project suffers from mathematical inaccuracy both in the physical dimensions, sensor accuracy and math.
+This project suffers from mathematical inaccuracy both in the physical design and sensor accuracy.
 It was a good learning tool but this project is still a toy/not reliable to work autonomously.

+TL;DR you buy cheap stuff you get cheap performance.

 ### Development environment